runmat-org/runmat/crates/runmat-hir/README.md

 Two complementary passes exist:

-1) Inter‑procedural return summaries
+1) Inter-procedural return summaries

 - `infer_function_output_types(&HirProgram) -> HashMap<String, Vec<Type>>`
   - Gathers all function names (top-level and class methods)
-  - Seeds summaries from each function’s own exits/fallthrough, then iterates to a small fixed point (cap at 3 iters)
+  - Seeds summaries from each function's own exits/fallthrough, then iterates to a small fixed point (cap at 3 iters)
   - Merges types at joins; Unknown ⊔ T = T; otherwise unify
   - Uses an internal `analyze_stmts(outputs, …, func_returns)` whose env joins propagate return types

-2) Per‑function variable environments
+2) Per-function variable environments

 - `infer_function_variable_types(&HirProgram) -> HashMap<String, HashMap<VarId, Type>`
   - Similar dataflow that produces a final environment for each function
   - Uses return summaries from (1) to type `FuncCall`
-  - Includes a simple callsite fallback for direct callees: when a callee’s summary is missing/Unknown, a single-pass analysis of the callee body (seeding parameter types conservatively) infers direct output assignments.
+  - Includes a simple callsite fallback for direct callees: when a callee's summary is missing/Unknown, a single-pass analysis of the callee body (seeding parameter types conservatively) infers direct output assignments.
 This stabilizes per-position types for `[a,b]=f(...)` at callers.

-### Struct‑field flow inference
+### Struct-field flow inference

 - HIR uses `Type::Struct { known_fields: Option<Vec<String>> }` to conservatively track observed fields on variables.
 - The analysis refines struct knowledge in two ways:
   - Writes: `s.field = expr` marks `s` as Struct and adds `"field"` to `known_fields`.
-  - Conditions (then‑branch refinement): detect any of the following and add asserted fields:
+  - Conditions (then-branch refinement): detect any of the following and add asserted fields:
     - `isfield(s, 'x')`
     - `ismember('x', fieldnames(s))` or `ismember(fieldnames(s), 'x')`
     - `strcmp(fieldnames(s), 'x')` / `strcmpi(…)`, including `any(strcmp(…))` or `all(strcmp(…))`
     - Conjunctions using `&&` or `&` are traversed; negations are ignored (no refinement)
-- Refinements are applied to the then‑branch env only and merged back at joins using `Type::unify` for Structs.
+- Refinements are applied to the then-branch env only and merged back at joins using `Type::unify` for Structs.

 ## Multi-assign typing

-- `[a,b] = f(...)` is typed per-position using the callee’s return summary when available.
+- `[a,b] = f(...)` is typed per-position using the callee's return summary when available.
 - If a summary is incomplete or missing, a simple fallback (single-pass over the callee) infers direct assignments to outputs and fills Unknowns conservatively.
 - Mixed forms like `[~,b] = f(...)` are handled by storing `None` in the LHS vector and skipping the slot.